 “historical and architectural character […] and the interest it could generate for the city.”

 The municipality officially became the owner on November 17, 1954.
-From then on, the water of the Aiguade will be used for industrial purposes: the Petit Jean cannery (located in Port Guen) is authorized to take 10 cubic meters per day for washing fish.
-Later, Le Palais rented the water to a company that manufactured table water.
-The Aiguade Vauban ceased all activity in 1976.
+From then on, water from the Aiguade will be used for industrial purposes: the Petit Jean cannery (located in Port Guen) is authorized to take 10 cubic meters per day for washing fish and later, the building will be rented out to a company that manufactured table water.
+Commercial activity will cease in 1976.

 La Belle Fontaine via the GR®340From Le Palais

-Two steps from the Belle FontaineVisit a local brewery!
+Two steps from Belle FontaineVisit a local brewery!

 Located right next to the Belle Fontaine, push the door of the La Morgat brewery!
 Discover with Thibaud, the secrets of making 100% local beer during a free visit…that blows your mind!

-Periods, days and opening hours of La Morgat. (alcohol abuse is dangerous to your health, consume in moderation.)
+La Morgat opening hours. (alcohol abuse is dangerous to your health, consume in moderation.)

 You will also like